brookinsconsulting/BCPageLayoutOverrideTestBundle/README.md

 This solution was also extended to provide an example of the code required to customize template override the eZDemoBundle login.html.twig template

+Later this solution was extended to provide an example of the code required to override content_field templates provided from other bundles, our first example is of the FieldType provided by the NetgenEnhancedSelectionBundle, https://github.com/netgen/NetgenEnhancedSelectionBundle

 # Installation via Composer

     $ cd /path/to/ezpublish-root-directory; composer.phar require "brookinsconsulting/bcpagelayoutoverridetestbundle" "dev-master";